 The governors are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of accounts may differ from legislation in other jurisdictions.

-Approved by order of the board of governors on lellalle and signed on its behalf by:
+Approved by order of the board of governors on 12/12/2017 and signed on its behalf by:

-INDEPENDENT AUDITOR'S REPORT ON THE ACCOUNTS TO THE MEMBERS OF MALCOLM SARGENT PRIMARY SCHOOL
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF MALCOLM SARGENT PRIMARY SCHOOL